 Location in Pages: When you're in Edit mode in any area of your website, this is available in the WYSIWYG visual editor toolbar, with the default setting being "Normal".
 Highlight the text you'd like to change, and then use the dropdown to access your priorities of headings.

 Location in Banners: In most of the newer templates (e.g. Brine, Burke and Mentor plus many more) go to Edit mode for your banner area and you can set your H1 and H2 here, over the banner.

-In older templates such as Hayden and Bedford, your H1 and H2 are natively the page description in Settings, priorities based on whether your font is in a bold (H1) or normal (H2) state.
-Please refer to our tip in Section 4 to learn how to change this, using a Gallery Block slideshow.
+In older templates such as Hayden and Bedford, your headings are natively the page description in Settings/Basic, priorities based on whether your font is in a bold (H1) or normal (H2) state.
+Please refer to our tip in Section 4 to make sure that you use Settings/SEO for the search engines.

 Using headlines as well as body text is a key part of your SEO.
 You need to prioritise your headings, with the most important one being set to H1, moving down to H2 and then H3 for sub headings or slightly less significant areas of your page.
 The search engines will recognise these in the same way as your audience will visually, and it helps to make sense of your page content.
 Not everyone uses all three headings, but H1 is an essential.